 If You Have Time:

-Children’s author Mem Fox has a page on her website where she demonstrates—with audio files—reading with a loud voice, a soft voice, a fast voice, a slow voice, a high voice, and a low voice.
+On her website, children’s author Mem Fox demonstrates reading with a loud voice, a soft voice, a fast voice, a slow voice, a high voice, and a low voice.
 With her examples as a guide, children can experiment with varying speeds and tones to convey different emotions.
 They’re not required to be dramatic for the oral exam, but this exercise will show them how their voice can be used as a storytelling tool.
-Turn this into a fun bonding activity by practising together with your child.

 Stimulus-Based Conversation Practice